Home

 7. If a player has 3 turns in a row without a flip, he has the option of a “free flip.”
 He chooses any unturned card and writes a multiplication sentence on his paper that uses the number as a product.
 For example, if he wants to “flip” the number 132, he writes on his paper 11 x 12 = 132 and reads this to the other players.
 A player may not roll on a “free flip” turn.

-8. Play continues until one player has flipped over all of his cards.
-He is the winner of the game.
+8. Play continues until one player has flipped over all of their cards.
+That player wins the game!

 If your child or students are ready to move on and are looking for some fun with multiplying larger numbers, that's a good thing.
 Here's a fun 2-digit and 3-digit multiplication game.